ever-co/ever-gauzy/packages/plugins/integration-ai-ui/README.md

 Run `yarn nx test plugin-integration-ai-ui` to execute the unit tests.

+## Publishing

+After building your library with `yarn nx build plugin-integration-ai-ui`, go to the dist folder `cd dist/packages/plugins/integration-ai-ui` and run `npm publish`.

 ## Installation

 Install the Integration AI UI Plugin using your preferred package manager: